 Indirect Discharges

-In the event that a spill enters into a drainage conveyance system, the Enrollee shall take all feasible steps to prevent sewage from entering into drainage conveyance systems (including flood control channels or structures) or waters of the State by blocking the drainage conveyance system, removing the sewage from the drainage conveyance system, and sanitizing the system in a manner that does not inadvertently impact beneficial uses in the downstream receiving water body.
+In the event that a spill enters into a drainage conveyance system, the Enrollee shall take all feasible steps to prevent additional sewage from entering into drainage conveyance systems (including flood control channels or structures) or waters of the State by blocking the drainage conveyance system, removing the sewage from the drainage conveyance system, and sanitizing the system in a manner that does not inadvertently impact beneficial uses in the downstream receiving water body.

 Water Boards’ Considerations for Discretionary Enforcement

-Consistent with the State Water Board Enforcement Policy, the State Water Board or a Regional Water Board may consider the Enrollee’s efforts to contain, control, and mitigate spills when considering Water Code section 13327 factors.
-In assessing the factors, the State Water Board or the applicable Regional Water Board will consider:
+Consistent with the State Water Board Water Quality Enforcement Policy adopted on April 4, 2017 and effective October 5, 2017, the State Water Board or a Regional Water Board may consider the Enrollee’s efforts to contain, control, and mitigate spills when considering Water Code section 13327 factors.
+In assessing the factors, the State Water Board or the applicable Regional Water Board will also consider:

-The Enrollee’s compliance with this General Order with a focus on compliance with reporting requirements;
+The Enrollee’s compliance with this General Order including compliance with reporting requirements;

-The Enrollee’s compliance with implementing an updated Sewer System Management Plan;
+The Enrollee’s compliance with implementing its SSMP;

-The overall effectiveness of the Enrollee’s Sewer System Management Plan with respect to:
+The overall effectiveness of the Enrollee’s SSMP with respect to:

 System management, operation, and maintenance;

-Adequate treatment facilities, sanitary sewer system facilities, and/or components with an appropriate design capacity, to reasonably prevent spills (e.g., adequately enlarging treatment or collection facilities to accommodate growth, infiltration and inflow, etc.);
+Adequate treatment facilities, sanitary sewer system facilities, and/or components with a specified design capacity, to reasonably prevent spills (e.g., adequately enlarging treatment or collection facilities to accommodate growth, infiltration and inflow, etc.), to the extent practicable;

 Preventive maintenance (including cleaning, root grinding, and fats, oils, and grease control) and source control measures;